-CUDA Cores & Stream Processors are also called processor cores or pixel pipelines.
-You have already heard about multi-core processors such as dual core processors, quad-core processors, hexa core processors and octa core processors in computers and mobile phones.
-These multi-core processors consist of very few cores that performs various individual tasks and increases the parallel processing and multi-tasking.
+CUDA Cores & Stream Processors are also called processor cores or pixel pipelines of a GPU.
+You have already heard about multi-core processors such as dual-core processors, quad-core processors, Hexa-core processors, and octa-core processors in computers and mobile phones.
+These multi-core processors consist of very few cores that perform various individual tasks and increase parallel processing and multi-tasking.
 This ultimately leads to better performance and efficiency.

-Similarly a GPU or Graphics Processing Unit is made up of hundreds and thousands of cores that perform various complex operations and computations related to pixels.
+Similarly, a GPU or Graphics Processing Unit is made up of hundreds and thousands of cores that perform various complex operations and computations related to pixels (pixel processing).
 These Cores are known as CUDA Cores or Stream Processors.
 NVIDIA calls them CUDA Cores and in AMD they are known as Stream Processors.
-Generally these Pixel Pipelines or Pixel processors denotes the GPU power.
-More is the number of these cores the powerful will be the card is, given that both the cards same GPU Architecture.
-Both CUDA Cores & Stream Processors have almost same use in graphics cards from Nvidia and AMD but technically they are different.
-This is because of the difference in the GPU Architecture of both Nvidia and AMD.
+Generally, these Pixel Pipelines or Pixel processors denote the GPU power.
+The more is the number of these cores the more powerful will be the card, given that both the cards have the same GPU Architecture.
+Both CUDA Cores & Stream Processors have the almost same use in graphics cards from Nvidia and AMD but technically they are different.
+This is because of the difference in the GPU Architecture of both Nvidia and AMD graphics cards.

-CUDA is mainly a parallel computing platform and application programming interface (API) model by Nvidia.
+CUDA (Compute Unified Device Architecture) is mainly a parallel computing platform and application programming interface (API) model by Nvidia.
 It accesses the GPU hardware instruction set and other parallel computing elements.
 The physical individual cores inside the GPU that execute CUDA API are known as CUDA Cores.
-Graphics cards having Tesla, Fermi, Keper, Maxwell, Pascal and Volta (upcoming) architecture supports CUDA.
+Graphics cards having Tesla, Fermi, Kepler, Maxwell, Pascal, and Volta GPU architectures supports CUDA.

 CUDA Cores vs. Stream Processors

-It must be noted that CUDA Cores is not equivalent to Stream Processors in terms of power and number.
-That means two graphics cards having same number of CUDA Cores, Stream Processors, Memory, Clock Frequencies cannot have same performance.
-This is again due to difference in the working GPU architecture of the graphics cards.
-If we have two 10 series Graphics cards G1 and G2 with same memory and clock from Nvidia having 380 and 480 CUDA Cores then G2 will be more powerful because of the extra 100 CUDA Cores.
+It must be noted that CUDA Cores are not equivalent to Stream Processors in terms of power and number.
+That means two graphics cards having the same number of CUDA Cores, Stream Processors, Memory, and Clock Frequencies cannot have the same performance.
+This is again due to the difference in the working of the GPU architecture of the graphics cards.
+If we have two 10 series Graphics cards G1 and G2 with the same memory and clock from Nvidia having 380 and 480 CUDA Cores then G2 will be more powerful because of the extra 100 CUDA Cores.

-If we have a Nvidia Graphics card with 500 CUDA Cores and an AMD Graphics Card with 600 Stream Processors then we cannot conclude that AMD Graphics Card is more powerful.
-Here to find out which graphics card is more powerful we have put them to real word gaming benchmarks.
+If we have an Nvidia Graphics card with 500 CUDA Cores and an AMD Graphics Card with 600 Stream Processors then we cannot conclude that AMD Graphics Card is more powerful.
+Here to find out which graphics card is more powerful we have put them to real-world gaming benchmarks.
 The card that scores more frame rates or fps in games will be the winner.